DeanDodds/milestoneprojectone/README.md

 * Responsive on all device sizes

 ### Navigation Bar
- * All pages have a colapable navigation bar this makes it fully responsive on all devices
+ * All pages have a collapsible navigation bar, this makes it fully responsive on all devices

 ### Footer
- * All pages hsve a footer thst contains links to social media and contact details for the band.
+ * All pages have a footer that contains links to social media and contact details for the band.

 ### Home Page
- * Call out with call to action button
+ * Callout section with call to action button
- * Responsive About feature
+ * Responsive About Feature
- * Responsive Showcase feature with:
+ * Responsive Showcase Feature with:
     - setlist
     - audio
     - video
     - images.
     All have links for users to discover more content
  * A feature about the bands services with call to action buttons
- * A feature for users easily make enquirys and get in touch with the band
+ * A feature for users to easily make enquiries and get in touch with the band

 ### Music/Video Page
  * Music Player
  * Video Player

 ### Setlist Page
- * A list of all songs the band currently plays
+ * A list of all songs the band currently play

 ### Events Page
-*  list of all future events with links to directions and tickets
+*  list of all future events with links to venue directions and tickets

 ### Contact us Page Page
-* A form for users to make enquirys with the band
+* A form for users to make enquiries with the band

 ### Future Features Page
 * Testimonial page